HeliJulia/AML-Risk-Group-Prediction/README.md

 * *batch_size*: number of training samples for each epoch

 ## important_genes.txt
-* List of 109 important genes found with RFE
+* List of 109 genes selected with RFE

 ## laml_data.zip
 * Zip file including the gene expression data (laml.csv)